uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/businessandpropertyincome.html.md

 ## Disclosures

-Gives the user the ability to manage their data related to the disclosure of tax avoidance schemes and undeclared income, for a given tax year.
+This endpoint allows the user to manage their data related to the disclosure of tax avoidance schemes and undeclared income, for a given tax year.

 The user can submit details of any disclosures for a specific tax year, as well as amend submissions already made.
 They also have the option to delete previous submissions, and to retrieve the information they have previously submitted.

 The new functionality provides three endpoints, to submit or amend disclosures, delete a submission, or retrieve details of a submission.

-The user would normally call this when they have all the information necessary for disclosures for the tax year (and presumably, make any amendments prior to the crystallisation process - if I understand this correctly).
+The user would normally call this when they have all the information necessary for disclosures for the tax year (and presumably, make any amendments prior to the crystallisation process).
+[THIS THIS PARA IS CORRECT WITH - DSM]

 * Amend (PUT) disclosures/{nino}/{taxYear}
 * Delete (Delete) disclosures/{nino}/{taxYear}